alphagov/govuk-frontend/docs/installation/updating-with-npm.md

 You can update to any version.

-You'll need to make code changes to make sure GOV.UK Frontend keeps working in your project, if you’re updating either:
+You may need to make code changes to make sure GOV.UK Frontend keeps working in your project, if you’re updating either:

 - to a major version - for example you’re updating to 2.0.0
 - past a major version - for example you’re updating from 1.2.0 to 2.3.0